Skip to content

 Commands are organized by workflow lifecycle: creating, building, testing, monitoring, and managing workflows.

 Initialize repository for agentic workflows.
 Configures .gitattributes, Copilot instructions, prompt files, and logs .gitignore.
 Enables MCP server integration by default (use --no-mcp to skip).
+Without arguments, enters interactive mode for engine selection and secret configuration.

 Terminal window